kai-vu/site/theses.md

 #### Semantics of Deep Learning Methods
-*Supervisor: Ilaria Tiddi (i.tiddi@vu.nl)*
+*Supervisors: Ilaria Tiddi (i.tiddi@vu.nl), Jieying Chen (jieying.chenchen@gmail.com)*

+- **Ontology Embedding using the BERT Model** (*Jieying*): Description <a href="/theses/JC_onto_embedding">here</a>.
+- **Ethnic AI: Bias Detection and Mitigation in Large Language Models** (*Jieying*): Description <a href="/theses/JC_bias">here</a>.
+- **Enhancing Language Models with Ontology Subsumption Inference** (*Jieying*): Description <a href="/theses/JC_LM_onto">here</a>.
-- **Incorporating Semantics in Message Passing methods**: Message passing models are neural network architectures that operate by propagating information along the structure of a graph over which they are trained end-to-end.
+- **Incorporating Semantics in Message Passing methods** (*Ilaria*): Message passing models are neural network architectures that operate by propagating information along the structure of a graph over which they are trained end-to-end.
 Currently, these methods treat all relationships in the same way, while in knowledge graphs some edges carry more semantics than others (e.g. entity type or subclass hierarchies).
 Here, we will look at feeding such information in a message passing model such as R-GCN and test it in a node labelling or link prediction scenario.
-- **Extracting Semantics from neural co-activation graphs**: Here, we will look at extracting taxonomical or ontological information using the analysis of the co-activation graph (CoAG) of a neural network architecture.
+- **Extracting Semantics from neural co-activation graphs** (*Ilaria*): Here, we will look at extracting taxonomical or ontological information using the analysis of the co-activation graph (CoAG) of a neural network architecture.
 We will use community analysis incrementally to analyse different knowledge granularities (CoAG alone, CoAG with rdfs:subClassOf, CoAG with other relationships).
 The taxonomy will help understand what the neural representation has learned, and it will be compared with a ground-truth KG to see how correct the neural representation is.
-- **Semantic robustness of Language Models with causal inference**: <text id="causalinf-kg">We will adapt the approach <a href="https://arxiv.org/pdf/2306.04347.pdf">in this paper</a> to test how robut language models are toward different semantics (description logics, OWL, etc.) The idea is to build a causal model for graph2text tasks and compare its prections with the ones of a language model.
+- **Semantic robustness of Language Models with causal inference** (*Ilaria*): <text id="causalinf-kg">We will adapt the approach <a href="https://arxiv.org/pdf/2306.04347.pdf">in this paper</a> to test how robut language models are toward different semantics (description logics, OWL, etc.) The idea is to build a causal model for graph2text tasks and compare its prections with the ones of a language model.
 Understanding of probability theory, statistics and graph theory is necessary</text>.

+#### Systems of artificial intelligent agents
+*Supervisor: dr. Vera Stebletsova (v.n.stebletsova@vu.nl)*
+- **Possible applications of Alternating-time Temporal Epistemic Logic in AI** (BSc, MSc):
+    - What ATEL is (syntax, semantics, main features of its formal theory)
+    - Review applications of ATEL known in the relevant literature
+    - Construct an intelligent system (Multi-Agent System) which requires an extension of ATEL in order to specify and verify correctness properties of the constructed MAS.

+- **Doxastic Logic in AI** (*adv.* BSc):
+    - What Doxastic Logic is (syntax, semantics, main features of its formal theory)
+    - Review applications of DL known in the relevant literature
+    - Model Checking in DL.

+- **Finding an AI field for which you can construct a new applicable modal logic** (*adv.* MSc)

+- **Modeling Multi-Agent Systems with incomple information** (*adv.* MSc):
+Logics for specification of MAS with perfect information are relatively well studied.
+However, many issues regarding modeling, analysis, and reasoning about systems with incomplete information are barely touched.
+This regards e.g. axiomatisation of ATL with imperfect information.
+Moreover, to our best knowledge, no satisfiability-checking algorithms for any variant of ATL with imperfect information have been proposed.
+It is not even known whether the problem is decidable at all.

 #### Explanations for Ontologies
 *Supervisor: Patrick Koopmann (p.k.koopmann@vu.nl)*